 Director Neil Marshall, Producer Christian Colson, Celador Films/Pathe - 2005

-I took the best cave structures from my research accumulated of all the most spectacular car systems in the world to create something larger and more overpowering to set the action against.
-This was archived by building large sets at Pinewood Studios, London with some use of models and a digital matte painting.
+Bowles took the best cave structures from his research accumulated of all the most spectacular car systems in the world to create something larger and more overpowering to set the action against.
+This was achieved by building large sets at Pinewood Studios, London with some use of models and a digital matte painting.

-To set the action off at the start of the cabbing adventure my first cave was a large Entrance Cavern which they abseilied into.
+To set the action off at the start of the caving adventure the characters face a large entrance cavern which they abseilied into.
 This mean that at the start of the story they are already terrifyingly deep rather than gradually descending through a tunnel.

-Director Neil Marshall and I agreed that tight, claustrophobic spaces were as important in the action as the huge oversized caverns.
-Tunnels were built within very solid timber and scaffolding structures so I could reuse the sets by rotating them, laying them on their side and running water through them to make it look like different parts of the cave system.
+Director Neil Marshall and Bowles agreed that tight, claustrophobic spaces were as important in the action as the huge oversized caverns.
+Tunnels were built within very solid timber and scaffolding structures so they could reuse the sets by rotating them, laying them on their side and running water through them to make it look like different parts of the cave system.